unktomi/KinectPlugin/Readme.md

     EJointType JointType

-It also contains a Blueprint <code>KinectFusionActor</code> which contains a UProceduralMeshComponent that provides the output of the kinect fusion mesh reconstruction.
+The plugin also contains a Blueprint <code>KinectFusionActor</code> which contains a UProceduralMeshComponent that provides the output of the kinect fusion mesh reconstruction.